Devansh-ops-maker/Langgraph-mat496/README.md

 - Demonstrated the use of **multiple schemas** with a laptop purchase scenario.
 - Showcased how explicit input/output schemas and private state help manage intermediate logic without affecting the final output.
 ---

+## Learnings from Module 2 (Course 4)

+- Learned how to use **messages as a State** in LangGraph.
+- Revised the concept of **`message_reducer`** to safely manage message updates within conversation flows.
+- Explored advanced message-handling techniques such as:
+  - **Filtering messages** before sending them to the LLM to include only relevant context.
+  - **Trimming messages** using `trim_messages()` to manage token limits efficiently.
+- Understood how these techniques optimize LLM calls, preserve essential context, and reduce unnecessary token usage.

+---

+## Changes Implemented in Module 2 (Course 4)

+- Implemented a **JEE-related conversation** demonstrating the use of messages as a State.
+- Applied **message management techniques** (filtering and trimming) within this conversation between the human and the LLM model.
+- Showcased how these techniques improve conversation efficiency, maintain focus on recent context, and ensure concise and contextually relevant responses from the model.

+---